MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 # Decreased query performance after upgrade from SQL Server 2012 or earlier to 2014 or later

-After upgrading your SQL Server from 2012 or earlier versions to 2014 or later versions, some queries (not all) may run slower than before.
+After you upgrade your SQL Server from 2012 or earlier versions to 2014 or later versions, some queries (not all) may run slower than before.
 The probable cause is the changes in the [Cardinality Estimation](/sql/relational-databases/performance/cardinality-estimation-sql-server) (CE) model after the upgrade.
 And the largest changes to the CE models were introduced in SQL Server 2014.

 In this article, we provide troubleshooting steps and resolutions for query performance issues that caused by the CE model change.